 Their Smart Manufacturing team decided to adopt Element Unify deployed on AWS to align all IT/OT/ET data sources with the ISO 14224 Asset Hierarchy into a manufacturing data fabric.

 The no-code structure of Unify meant a new plant could be brought online into the Smart Manufacturing initiative in 2 to 4 weeks vs. 6 months in a code-based environment.
 The no-code approach allowed OT subject matter experts to organize the data while the IT teams built the dashboards and analytics leveraging the core skills of both groups.

 A big game changer for Cargill was the Unify platform’s agile capability and ability to put data in front of operating teams, use small iterations and get rapid, iterative results to drive improvement.

 Leveraging the Unify platform, Cargill has been able to build and configure trusted, high quality data twins to support KPIs and advanced analytics at scale.
 The first 40 plants modeled in Unify consisted of 1,049 data sets used in building 311 pipelines, to which 5,109 asset templates were mapped, resulting in over 45 million connected data records.

-The Smart Manufacturing team knew that just by making KPIs based on normalized data visible to operators would typically lead to 3% to 5% gains in productivity as each plant was able to identify opportunities to build operating gains.
+The Smart Manufacturing team knew that making KPIs based on normalized data visible to operators would lead to 3% to 5% gains in productivity helping each plant identify opportunities to build operating gains.

 For Cargill, the focus on transformation around the Smart Manufacturing initiative contributed to a 19% gain in operating earnings in 2020 and record revenues of $165B in Fiscal 2022.